youssk541/fnstatz/README.md

 # Step1

 Create a twitter developper app .
-You can find a comprehensive tutorial here : https://www.youtube.com/watch?v=2o_qt9cXicM
+You can find a comprehensive tutorial here : [Link](https://www.youtube.com/watch?v=2o_qt9cXicM)

 # Step 2

+Create a file _twitter_credentials.py_.
+In this file, create 4 fields :

+- ACCESS_TOKEN=""
+- ACCESS_TOKEN_SECRET=""
+- CONSUMER_KEY=""
+- CONSUMER_SECRET=""

-In the file "twitter_credentials.py" , replace the credentials with the ones you've been given for your account (Make sure to also store them somewhere else as they might not be given again)
+Replace the credentials with the ones you've been given for your account (Make sure to also store them somewhere else as they might not be given again)

-# Header 2
-### Header 3
+# Step 3

-#FOOLFOWL
+I assume python is installed on your machine and that you have a environment variable "python" linked to your version of the software
+In the command prompt run :**python -m pip -r requirements.txt**

+# Step 4

+Create two empty folders :

-- Bulleted
+- pickledFiles
-- List
+- Image_Director

-1. Numbered
-2. List

-**Bold** and _Italic_ and `Code` text

 [Link](url) and ![Image](src)
 ```